-Matthew Kahn is a professor of economics and spatial sciences at the University of Southern California, a research associate at the National Bureau of Economic Research, and a research fellow at IZA Institute of Labor Economics.
-He also serves as a non-resident scholar at the NYU Stern School of Business, at the Urbanization Project, and as a non-resident scholar at the University of Pennsylvania Institute for Urban Research.
-He has taught at Columbia, the Fletcher School at Tufts University, and UCLA.
-He has served as a visiting professor at Harvard and Stanford, and as the Low Tuck Kwong Distinguished Visiting Professor at the National University of Singapore.
-He holds a Ph.D. in economics from the University of Chicago.
-He is the author of Green Cities: Urban Growth and the Environment, the co-author (with Dora L. Costa) of Heroes and Cowards: The Social Face of War, and the co-author (with Siqi Zheng) of Blue Skies Over Beijing: Economic Growth and the Environment in China.
-His research focuses on environmental, energy, and urban economics.
+Matthew Kahn was a 2015-2016 visiting scholar at the Kleinman Center when he was a professor of economics and spatial sciences at the University of Southern California, a research associate at the National Bureau of Economic Research, and a research fellow at IZA Institute of Labor Economics.
+He is currently Bloomberg Distinguished Professor of Economics and Business at Johns Hopkins University and the Director of 21st Century Cities Initiative.
+He has taught at Columbia, the Fletcher School at Tufts University, UCLA and USC.
+He has served as a Visiting Professor at Harvard and Stanford and as the Low Tuck Kwong Distinguished Visiting Professor at the National University of Singapore.
+He is a graduate of Hamilton College and the London School of Economics.
+He holds a Ph.D. in Economics from the University of Chicago.
+He is the author of Green Cities: Urban Growth and the Environment (Brookings Institution Press 2006) and the co-author (joint with Dora L. Costa) of Heroes and Cowards: The Social Face of War (Princeton University Press 2009).
+He is also the author of Climatopolis (Basic Books 2010) and Blue Skies over Beijing: Economic Growth and the Environment in China (joint with Siqi Zheng published by Princeton Press in 2016).
+He has also published three other Amazon Kindle books on urban economics and microeconomics.
+His research focuses on urban and environmental economics.

 Kahn earned a Ph.D. in economics from the University of Chicago, a G.C. in economic history from the London School of Economics, and a B.A. from Hamilton College.